 With racing at the track taking place exclusively during the summer months, good or good to firm ground is the norm around here.
 But thanks to the venue’s very efficient watering system, conditions very rarely get any quicker than that.

 With a strike-rate of 30% over a five year spell, anything from the yard of Willie Mullins is always worth a second look, although backing all of his runners would still have returned a small level stakes loss.
-At 20% Gavin Cromwell can’t match the strike rate of Mullins over this timeframe but has rewarded supporters with a level stakes profit of nearly +£18.
+At 20% Gavin Cromwell can’t match the strike rate of Mullins over this timeframe but has rewarded supporters with a level stakes net win of nearly +£18.

 The favourite should possibly also be your first port of call in the bumper events.
-There have only been 11 of these National Hunt flat races take place at the track over the past five seasons; but no fewer than eight of these have been claimed by the market leader – enough for a level stakes profit of almost £8.50.
+There have only been 11 of these National Hunt flat races take place at the track over the past five seasons; but no fewer than eight of these have been claimed by the market leader – enough for a level stakes net win of almost £8.50.

 Bellewstown Flat Course